Signatures of inhomogeneous dark matter annihilation on 21-cm

 \item {\tt Fiducial:} Simulation for the fiducial astrophysical background detailed in \Sec{juhhdyf83_dhfdgvt} in absence of DM injection ($\sv/\mdm = 0$). \end{itemize}

 All our simulations are performed with $300^3$ resolution and a box length of 500 comoving Mpc.
-Note that if DM annihilation products have a long mean free path before absorption, the heating and ionization rates will remain widely dispersed despite the inhomogeneity in injection rate.
+Unless otherwise specified, all length scales in the following text are expressed in comoving units.
+The energy loss process of DM annihilation products is dependent on IGM ionization and thermal states, and the energy deposition transfer function we used from~\cite{Slatyer:2015kla} is truncated at $z<11$ due to uncertainties in the IGM ionization and temperature at these lower redshifts, thus we also truncate our simulation at $z=11$.
+If DM annihilation products have a long mean free path before absorption, the heating and ionization rates will remain widely dispersed despite the inhomogeneity in injection rate.
 The {\tt HMG} simulation can be seen as a representation of this scenario, and to a large extent aligns with the situation in previous analyses in~\cite{Taylor:2002zd,Liu:2016cnk,Lopez-Honorez:2016sur,Short:2019twc,Huetsi:2009ex,Poulin:2015pna,Diamanti:2013bia,Natarajan:2010dc,Valdes:2012zv}.